3 Reasons Why Meditation Isn't Overrated

 In 1979, Jon Kabat-Zinn recruited chronically ill patients not responding well to traditional treatments to participate in his newly formed 8-week stress-reduction program.
 Now, 35 years later, Mindfulness-Based Stress Reduction (MBSR) and its offshoots have entered the mainstream of health care, scientific study, and public policy.

 Kabat-Zinn talked to Mindful about why mindfulness has attracted so much attention and why it will continue to do so.
 In terms of the scope of mindfulness research, he says "Something that was not on the research map at all a few decades ago is a prime area of interest now."
 As a result, more and more scientists are considering mindfulness as a legitimate object of scientific study, and are now coming up the ranks:

 Young neuroscientists and behavioral scientists are building their careers in what's now called contemplative neuroscience.
 Ten years ago that may well have been a career-ending choice.

 You can read more about Kabat-Zinn's insights into the integration of the practice and science of mindfulness in Mindful's feature, "No Blueprint, Just Love."

 So if we're honest about what we want out of the mindfulness movement, we need to concede that an immense amount of work still needs to be done.
 As Mindful's Editor-in-Chief, Barry Boyce, wrote in his editorial in the June 2014 issue:

 [We have to ] cite promising research but don't overstate it.
 Science moves slowly.
 Research into mindfulness is in its early stages, and results are promising, but much more work needs to be done.
 Science and cheerleading don't mix.

-This article was written by Stephany Tlalka, assistant editor, digital, at Mindful.
+This article was written by Stephany Tlalka, associate editor, digital, at Mindful.